More Than 90 Dead In Indonesia, East Timor Floods, Dozens Missing - UrduPoint

 In East Timor, at least 21 people have been killed according to an official in the tiny half-island nation of 1.3 million that lies between Indonesia and Australia.

-In Indonesia's remote East Flores municipality, torrents of mud washed over homes, bridges and roads, while strong waves have prevented search teams from accessing the hardest-hit areas.
+In Indonesia's remote East Flores municipality, torrents of mud washed over homes, bridges and roads.

+Images from Indonesia's search-and-rescue agency showed workers digging up mud-covered corpses before placing them in body bags.

 On Lembata, an island east of Flores, parts of some villages were swept down a mountainside and carried to the shore of the ocean.